Jon Morgan

 Giving someone money on top of a clipboard documents

-There are a few things to have in mind when borrowing money from people you know:
+There are a few things to keep in mind when borrowing money from people you know:

 • The loan should be in writing, even if it is an informal agreement.
-It will help protect both you and the lender in case of a dispute.
+It will help protect both you and the lender in the event of a dispute.

 • You might need to pay interest on the loan, even if it is an informal agreement.